VirtualKitty/Text-Editor/README.md

-This was a simple projec of "Text Editor"
+This was a simple project of "Text Editor"